MazMorrDev/Task-Tracker/README.md

 # TaskTracker CLI by MazMorrDev

 Welcome my friend :D, this is a little project to get familiar with the .NET CLI.
-You are free to
+You are free to follow the Quick Start section to test the project

 ## Quick Start